 The common classification for the hardness of water, as determined by equivalent calcium carbonate:

 Hardness is most commonly measured by titration with an EDTA (ethylenediaminetetraacetate) solution.
 The EDTA reacts with the magnesium and calcium ions.

-The main issue associated with water hardness in residential use is the potential for precipitates to form, in particular when heated, in a water heater for instance.
+The main issue associated with the water hardness in residential use is the potential for precipitates to form, in particular when heated, in a water heater for instance.
 The phrase “temporary hardness” is sometimes used to describe this effect of calcium and magnesium salts precipitating out when heated.

 Historically, water hardness described the capacity for water to react with a soap; hard water requires considerably more soap to produce a lather.
 This occurs because the sodium/potassium soap is converted into an insoluble non-detergent.
-This soap scum is the reaction of calcium with the soap; spotting of dishes from a dishwasher is another hard water residue.
+This soap scum is the reaction of calcium with the soap; spotting on dishes from a dishwasher is another hard water residue.

 As to consumption, both calcium and magnesium are essential minerals, beneficial to human health in several respects.
-While the primary human source is food, water can make significant contributions to total intake of these nutrients for some populations and subgroups.
+While the primary human source is food, water can make significant contributions to the total intake of these nutrients for some populations and subgroups.